-By my estimation, at least 25% of patients that each of our Acupuncturists see in a day has lower back / hip area pain as either their main reason for coming in for treatment, or as part of their condition.
+By our estimation, at least 25% of patients that each of our Acupuncturists see in a day has lower back / hip area pain as either their main reason for coming in for treatment, or as part of their condition.
 Since so many struggle with this (including some of us!), here are some Lower-Back-Love tips:

 - Keep the area warm: If you have told us you are using ice for pain, you have probably heard us suggest warmth instead.
 (Unless it is an acute injury, in which case you would want to use ice for 10-20 min max a few times per day for just 1-2 days.)
 The main idea is to keep blood flowing through and nourishing the tissues, which promotes healing.
 Warmth keeps the blood flowing, while cold is more constricting of the vessels and causes stagnation of the blood.
 Blood not moving = Pain.
 So how to warm things up?